How USCIS Determines Same or Similar Occupational Classifications for Job Portability Under AC21

 - 47-2020 Brick masons, Block masons, and Stonemasons

 - 47-2022 Stonemasons

 No occupation will be assigned to more than one category with six digits.

-A USCIS memorandum, Determining Whether a New Job is in “the Same or a Similar Occupational Classification” for Purposes of Section 204(j) Job Portability instructs USCIS officers that they may refer to DOL’s SOC system in making portability determinations.
-This memo also instructs officers to consider additional resources such as DOL’s Bureau of Labor Statistics’ Occupational Outlook Handbook as well as the DOL’s Bureau of Labor Statistics’ Occupational Employment Statistics Database as part of the analysis.
+The USCIS Policy Manual [7 USCIS-PM E.5] instructs USCIS officers that they may refer to DOL’s SOC system in making portability determinations.
+It also instructs officers to consider additional resources such as DOL’s Bureau of Labor Statistics’ Occupational Outlook Handbook as well as the DOL’s Bureau of Labor Statistics’ Occupational Employment Statistics Database as part of the analysis.

 USCIS officers consider multiple factors when deciding if two jobs are in similar occupational classifications for job porting purposes.
 USCIS officers may compare factors including, but not limited to:

 - DOL’s SOC system

 - The skills, experience, education, training, licenses or certifications specifically required to perform each job

 - The SOC code from the Form I-140, Immigrant Petition for Alien Worker, the ETA Form 9089, Application for Permanent Employment Certification (PDF) (if applicable), and the appropriate SOC code for the new position as identified on the I-485 Supplement J

 - Any other relevant and credible evidence submitted by the applicant